rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. For data that is generally polled on a periodic basis (e.g., once every 10 minutes) and put into a time series database, then it may be helpful for some data trees to also get more immediate notifications that the data has changed.
 Hence, a combined periodic and on-change subscription, would facilitate more frequent notifications of changes of the state, to reduce the need of having to always wait for the next periodic event.

-Hence, this document introduces the fairly intuitive "periodic-and-on-change" update trigger that creates a combined periodic and on-change subscription, and allows the same parameters to be configured.
-For some use cases, e.g., where a time-series database is being updated, the new encoding format proposed previously may be most useful.
+Hence, this document allows a single subscription to be configured as both periodic and on-change.

 ## Relationships to existing RFCs and Internet Drafts {#DraftRelationships}